prasen19/Fraudulent-Credit-Card-Transaction-Detection/README.md

 2. A Convolutional Neural Network is designed with Keras in Tensorflow 2 to predict whether the transaction made by the customer is fraudulent or not.
 3. This was one of the Kaggle competition and the dataset was made available on Kaggle.
 4. The highest testing accuracy achieved in this project is above 96%.

+The dataset can be downloaded from kaggle (https://www.kaggle.com/mlg-ulb/creditcardfraud)